 Name of director or manager Name of the related party Relationship Type of transaction Amount (thousand euros) MR JUAN LÓPEZ- BELMONTE LÓPEZ LABORATORIOS FARMACÉUTICOS ROVI, S.A.
-Commercial Operating lease agreements 1,110 MR JUAN LÓPEZ- BELMONTE LÓPEZ PAN QUÍMICA FARMACÉUTICA, S.A.
-Commercial Operating lease agreements 60 MR JUAN LÓPEZ- BELMONTE LÓPEZ ROVI PHARMA INDUSTRIAL SERVICES S.A.U.
+Commercial Operating lease agreements 1,109 MR JUAN LÓPEZ- BELMONTE LÓPEZ PAN QUÍMICA FARMACÉUTICA, S.A.
+Commercial Operating lease agreements 58 MR JUAN LÓPEZ- BELMONTE LÓPEZ ROVI PHARMA INDUSTRIAL SERVICES S.A.U.
 Commercial Operating lease agreements 866

-The Company and the ROVI group entity Rovi Contract Manufacturing, S.L. (absorbed by another ROVI group entity, Rovi Pharma Industrial Services, S.A. since November 2019) hold nine non-residential property rental contracts with the company Inversiones Borbollón, S.L., in which Mr Juan López-Belmonte López, Chairman of the Board of Directors of Laboratorios Farmacéuticos Rovi, S.A, holds a direct majority interest.
+The Company and the ROVI group entity Rovi Pharma Industrial Services, S.A hold nine non-residential property rental contracts with the company Inversiones Borbollón, S.L, in which Mr Juan López-Belmonte López, Chairman of the Board of Directors of Laboratorios Farmacéuticos Rovi, S.A, holds a direct majority interest.
 Likewise, the Company holds three non-residential property rental contracts with the company Norba Inversiones, S.L., in which Mr Juan López-Belmonte López, Chairman of the Board of Directors of Laboratorios Farmacéuticos Rovi, S.A, holds an indirect majority interest.

 Pan Química Farmacéutica S.A., a ROVI group entity, holds a non-residential property rental contract with the company Lobel y Losa Development, S.L., in which Mr Juan López-Belmonte López, Chairman of the Board of Directors of Laboratorios Farmacéuticos Rovi, S.A, holds a direct majority interest.
-The premises where ROVI's sales branch in Portugal is located belong to Mr Iván López-Belmonte Encina, who leases it to Laboratorios Farmacéuticos Rovi, S.A..- RepresentanCao em Portugal.
+The premises where ROVI's sales branch in Portugal is located belong to Mr Iván López-Belmonte Encina, who leases it to Laboratorios Farmacéuticos Rovi, S.A. - RepresentanCao em Portugal.

-D.4.
+D4.
 Report any material transactions carried out by the company with other entities belonging to the same group, provided that these are not eliminated in the preparation of the consolidated financial statements and do not form part of the company's ordinary business activities in terms of their purpose and conditions.